tenstorrent/tt-buda/README.debug.md

  * PYBUDA\_AUTO\_RECOMPILE\_TARGET\_CYCLES: Enables adjustment of target cycles during recompile if no errors from backend have been previously handled.
 Requires PYBUDA\_AUTO\_RECOMPILE to be enabled to work. (default: 0/False)
  * PYBUDA\_AUTO\_RECOMPILE\_RETRY\_LIMIT: Limits number of attempts to recompile. (default: 10)
  * PYBUDA\_TARGET\_CYCLES\_OFFSET: Sets the desired amount by which to offset the target cycles for balancer.
 Default value is 0.
+ * PYBUDA\_ENABLE\_VERSIM\_DEVICE: The Versim device is a specific silicon simulation device that PyBUDA supports.The variable is used to enable the Versim device in the PyBUDA pytest environment.
+By setting this variable to 1, we are instructing PyBUDA to use the Versim device as the target device instead of the silicon or golden device.
+Enabling the Versim device can be useful for testing or experimentation purposes, allowing us to evaluate the behavior of our code on this simulation device and specified architecture.
+In order to run Versim device as a targeted device, the source code must be built with UMD_VERSIM_STUB=0 enviroment variable.
+ * PYBUDA\_VERSIM\_DEVICE\_ARCH: This env variable represents the architecture of the Versim device used in the pytest.

  ## Golden overrides
  * GOLDEN\_WORMHOLE: run Golden with Wormhole as target device instead of Grayskull (default)